-Cervicitis is swelling (inflammation) of the end of the uterus (cervix).
+Cervicitis is swelling or inflamed tissue of the end of the uterus (cervix).

-Cervicitis is most often caused by an infection, usually caught during sexual activity.
+Cervicitis is most often caused by an infection that is caught during sexual activity.
 Sexually transmitted infections (STIs) that can cause cervicitis include:

-Cervicitis is very common, affecting more than half of all women at some point during their adult life.
-Risks include:
+Cervicitis is very common.
+It affects more than one half of all women at some point during their adult life.
+Causes include:

-Bacteria (such as staphylococcus and streptococcus) and too much growth of normal bacteria in the vagina (bacterial vaginosis) can also cause cervicitis.
+Too much growth of some bacteria that normally are present in the vagina (bacterial vaginosis) can also lead to cervical infection.

-Note: There may be no symptoms, so it is recommended that certain women be tested for chlamydia, even if they do not have symptoms.
+Women who may be at risk for chlamydia should be tested for this infection, even if they do not have symptoms.

 Rarely, colposcopy and biopsy of the cervix is necessary.

-Antibiotics are used to treat bacterial infections, such as chlamydia, gonorrhea, and others.
-Drugs called antivirals may be used to treat herpes infections.
+Antibiotics are used to treat chlamydia or gonorrhea.
+Medicines called antivirals may be used to treat herpes infections.

-Hormonal therapy (with estrogen or progesterone) may be used in women who have reached menopause (postmenopausal).
+Hormonal therapy (with estrogen or progesterone) may be used in women who have reached menopause.

 Cervicitis may last for months to years.
-Cervicitis may lead to pain with intercourse (dyspareunia).
+Cervicitis may lead to pain with intercourse.